How Fragile is Relation Extraction under Entity Replacements?: Analysis of Entity Names in TACRED

 To verify these observations, we conduct a preliminary study of the shortcuts using the strong RE model LUKE \cite{yamada-etal-2020-luke} on the TACRED dataset.
 We first compute the instance-wise relation extraction result in the TACRED's test set.
 Then, we analyze the shortcuts from entity names to the relations based on causal inference (see details in Sec.~\ref{sec:3_1}).
 We find that there exists a large portion of instances having shortcuts from entity names to the ground-truth relations.
 We visualize the ratio of instances that present shortcuts in different relations in Fig.~\ref{fig:ratio_name}.
 Last but not least, we observe similar phenomena on other models and TACREV, Re-TACRED datasets as well.

 The analyses suggest that these benchmarks do not accurately evaluate the ``extraction'' capability of RE models without the shortcuts from entity names.
-In our words, the standard RE benchmarks are not challenging enough to evaluate whether the RE models can extract the correct relations from the textual context.
+In other words, these popular benchmarks are not challenging enough to evaluate whether the RE models can extract the correct relations from the textual context.
 In our work, we replace the entity names to reduce the shortcuts, to mitigate the possibility that RE models rely on the shortcut of entity bias to achieve over-optimistically high RE performance.
-Our \dataname is able to better simulate real-world scenarios with fewer shortcuts and higher entity diversity, which is a better evaluation of the generalization of RE models.
+Our \modelname is able to better simulate real-world scenarios with fewer shortcuts and higher entity diversity, which provides a better evaluation of the generalization of RE models.